Rebooting JobsHow Computer Science Skills Spread in the Job Market

 Two-thirds of the fastest-growing and highest-paying skills in these fields are computer science skills

 The overwhelming majority of the highest-paying and fastest-growing skills in these job categories are computer science related.
 Overall, 65% of the fastest-growing and 62% of the highest-paying skills in these fields are computer science related.
-Clearly, the pathway to the best opportunities is through the development of computer science skills.
+Clearly, the pathway to the best opportunities is through the development of computer science knowledge.

 Only 18% of these jobs specifically request a computer science degree